jwjacobson/jazztunes/docs/source/about/fields.rst

 Last Played
 ------------
 The date you last played a tune.
-I try to keep as many out of the "haven't played in 3 months" category as I can.
+The time is also recorded but is currently not displayed.

 Knowledge
 ----------